 We miss our love our friends and employees; Tanna, John, Bob, Gaudencio, Rena Jean, Inge, Gene, and yes, even Tim.
 I hope you are all doing well and continue to do well.
 They were all with us a long time and were more like family then they were like employees.
 Who knows what the future will bring, but I'd love to have you all back again someday.

 Come On Congressmen and Senators, and Mr. Obama.
 Get with the program and stop ruining this country and all of it's small businesses.
 I could do a better job than any of you, I guarantee it.
 Don't spend money that we don't have.
 Cut out all the Crap, and you all need to tighten your belts like the rest of us.
-And Mr. Obama, what ever happend to that Fine Tooth Comb you used to have before you were elected.
+And Mr. Obama, what ever happened to that Fine Tooth Comb you used to have before you were elected.
 Did you lose it, or did most of the teeth just fall out.

 We are doing a few more things with our kids, and spending a little more time together.
 Even though there is less money, there is actually more time, and even though we are getting older we are not done yet, God willing.
 Our kids really want THINGS now, not US, but we can't afford the THINGS so they have to settle with us.

 This is getting a little personal but the thing I regret most is that since we started our family so late, both my parents, and my wife parents never saw our children.
 We both have Brothers and Sisters living in this area but none of them have taken any part in our children's lives.
 We've done it all ourselves with no Support Group so to speak, from other family.
 If that sounds like I'm feeling sorry for myself, I guess I am.
 I'm disappointed that my own brother and sister cared so little about my children, and seeing, or helping them grow up.
 In fact, this History is probably about all they know of my kids.
-I guess that't the way it is these days.
+I guess that's the way it is these days.
 Everyone has their own busy lives and problems.

 I'd like to thank everyone who's supported our business throughout the years and all the great customers we still have.
 I wonder what the next 25 years will be like.
 Maybe I should write a book.